562 Hamilton Hall

 Habil.
 Technical University of Berlin, 2000

-Karen Hagemann teaches Modern German and European history, Military history and Women’s and Gender history from the late eighteenth to the late twentieth century.
+Karen Hagemann has published widely in Modern German, European and Transatlantic history (19th-20th centuries), women and gender history and military history.
 Her past research includes studies in the fields of welfare state, social and population policy, labor history, family history and the history of everyday lives, as well as the history of the women’s movement.
 Newer studies are focusing on the history of the military, war and gender, the history of nations and nationalism, the history of masculinity and citizenship, gender and civil society as well as the gendered construction of collective memories.
-Her new monograph Revisiting Prussia’s Wars against Napoleon: History, Culture, and Memory was published with Cambridge University Press in 2015 and won the Hans Rosenberg Prize for the best book in Central European History in 2016 by the Central European History Society.
+Her recent book Revisiting Prussia’s Wars against Napoleon: History, Culture, and Memory (Cambridge University Press, 2015) won the Hans Rosenberg Prize 2016 by the Central European History Society for the best book in Central European History in 2015.

 Most Recent Publications

 - Gender and the Long Postwar: Reconsiderations of the United States and the Two Germanys, 1945–1989, ed. with Sonya Michel (Johns Hopkins University Press, 2014)